Holiday Scam Watch

 ● If in doubt, contact the organization directly to verify the request.

 5. Charity Scam.
 The holidays are a time for giving gifts and giving back, often in the form of charitable donations.
-And as donations spike between Thanksgiving and Christmas, scammers take advantage of others’ generosity by soliciting “donations” on behalf of fictitious charities.
+As donations spike between Thanksgiving and Christmas, scammers take advantage of others’ generosity by soliciting “donations” on behalf of fictitious charities.
 Whether they contact you by phone, email, text, or social media, never make a donation to a charity without doing your research first.
 Search the charity’s name on a vetted site like Charity Watch to make sure it’s legitimate.